 Preventive Measures and Best Practices

-Monitor your website’s performance with tools like Google Analytics and PageSpeed Insights to identify areas for improvement and keep your site running smoothly.
+- Monitor performance with tools like Google PageSpeed Insights and GTmetrix.

 Conclusion